xanzinfl/Stoner-Tools/README.md

 ### OBS Widget Integration
 The app hosts a local server on port `4200` to provide real-time widgets for your stream.

+We also host our own widgets, check those out [here!](https://bloodmoonstudios.xyz/widgets)

 1. In OBS, add a new **Browser** source.
 2. Set the **URL** to one of the following:
     -   **420 Countdown:** `http://localhost:4200/widgets/countdown`